Linaro/lava/doc/v2/installing_on_debian.rst

 Installing on a Debian system
 *****************************

-.. seealso:: :ref:`archiving_v1`

 These instructions cover installation on Debian.
-The supported versions are:
+The supported versions
+are:

 +---------------+------------------------+--------+----------------------+
 | Distribution  | Codename               | Number | Support              |